interagent/http-api-design/README.md

 server traffic and render TLS useless since sensitive data will already have been exposed during the first call.

-#### Version with Accepts header
+#### Require Versioning in the Accepts Header

+Versioning and the transition between versions can be one of the more challenging aspects of designing and operating an API.
+As such, it is best to start with some mechanisms in place to mitigate this from the start.

+To prevent surprise, breaking changes to users, it is best to require a version be specified with all requests.
+Default versions should be avoided as they are very difficult, at best, to change in the future.

-Version the API from the start.
-Use the `Accepts` header to communicate the version, along with a custom content type, e.g.:
+It is best to provide version specification in the headers, with other metadata, using the `Accepts header with a custom content type, e.g.:

 ```
 Accept: application/vnd.heroku+json; version=3
 ```

-Prefer not to have a default version, instead requiring clients to explicitly peg their usage to a specific version.

 #### Support ETags for Caching